 Grantmaking Process & Distribution

-Akron Community Foundation will provide up to $5,000 in grants to the most impacted organizations.
-It is our intention to ensure that both the scope of the fund and the grants awarded are meeting the greatest needs in communities disproportionately impacted by the COVID-19 outbreak.
-At this time, we are not able to prioritize organizations that have lost revenue or are likely to lose future revenue due to canceled events or programs, or larger public institutions that are strained by increased demand for services.
+Akron Community Foundation provides grants of up to $5,000 to the most impacted organizations.
+It is our intention to ensure that both the scope of the fund and the grants awarded are meeting the greatest needs faced by our community.
+At this time, we are only accepting diversity, equity and inclusion-focused grant applications through April 1, 2021.